sean-kintone/shepherd-react-tutorial/docs/workshop-steps.md

 2. Keep our constants in a constants folder
 3. Change hard-coded HTML etc into loops and smart-coded HTML, using the power of JSX.

-## Check Your Work

-Is your code not working?

-Compare your [/frontend/src/App.js](../frontend/src/App.js), and [/frontend/src/content.js](../frontend/src/content.js) with the [completed versions folder](./finished_code/) to see if it is all written correctly.

 ## What about the Backend?